4neesh/DevBlog/src/posts/003AOPbasics.md

 <h5>Using @Around</h5>

 <p>
 We will create new Advice methods in the Aspect class to process the information from the new Joinpoint.
-We will include around the execution, and upon returning an int or Exception.
+We will include around the execution, and upon returning an <code class="language-java">int</code> or <code class="language-java">Exception</code>.
 </p>

 ```java{numberLines: true}